Low-Income Resources in Arizona

 Website: https://des.az.gov/services/child-and-family/cash-assistance

 This program is designed to help families who earn too much for AHCCCS (Medicaid) yet earn too little to afford to pay for health insurance for their children.
-In general, children must be under 19 years old, a US citizen or a qualified immigrant and an Arizona resident and family income is under the income limit.
+In general, children must be under 19 years old, a US citizen or a qualified immigrant, an Arizona resident, and family income must be under the income limit.

 The Arizona Cash Assistance – Temporary Assistance for Needy Families (TANF) program is designed to help needy families achieve self-sufficiency.
 States receive grants to design and operate programs that accomplish one of the purposes of the TANF program.